devhawala/dodo/readme.md

 Further investigation is necessary to find out why the same software (meaning the Pilot-based XDE OS) behaves differently if booted in differently fast environments.
-But chances are low to find the real root cause for this behaviour (it's not even sure that whichever "speed" is the reason) and get the problem fixed, as the internals of the Pilot OS are effectively hidden and obfuscated (no sources, no Mesa development environment etc.).
+But chances are low to find the real root cause for this behavior (it's not even sure that whichever "speed" is the reason) and get the problem fixed, as the internals of the Pilot OS are effectively hidden and obfuscated (no sources, no Mesa development environment etc.).